 Sixth Form Reviews

 In the Sixth Form, subject teachers will provide review grades each half term, which tutors and students will use as a basis for a discussion about progress and to set improvement targets.
+During these Tutor Reviews, staff also discuss career aspirations and any work which needs to be done to prepare them for work, apprenticeships or university.
 The November Review for Year 12 students identifies significant individual underachievement.

 Click here to see our Assessment, Reporting and Target Setting Policy.